ardatan/graphql-tools/website/docs/generate-schema.md

 - `resolvers` is an optional argument _(empty object by default)_ and should be an object or an array of objects that follow the pattern explained in [article on resolvers](/docs/resolvers/)

-- `logger` is an optional argument, which can be used to print errors to the server console that are usually swallowed by GraphQL.
-The `logger` argument should be an object with a `log` function, eg. `const logger = { log: e => console.log(e) }`

 - `parseOptions` is an optional argument which allows customization of parse when specifying `typeDefs` as a string.

-- `allowUndefinedInResolve` is an optional argument, which is `true` by default.
-When set to `false`, causes your resolver to throw errors if they return undefined, which can help make debugging easier.

 - `resolverValidationOptions` is an optional argument with the following properties, each of which can be set to `error`, `warn`, or `ignore`:
   - `requireResolversForArgs` will cause `makeExecutableSchema` to throw an error (`error`) or issue a warning (`warn`)unless a resolver is defined for every field with arguments.
 The default is `ignore`, causing this validator to be skipped.